elvin-nsk/LowCoupledFromCore/StringLocalizer/README.md

 2. Add reference to `Microsoft Scripting Runtime` for your project (because we use dictionaries).
 3. Use module `LocalizedStringsEN_Sample.cls` as a boilerplate sample for strings matching.
 You need to create at least one localization for your project as a fallback localization.
 So it will be used when there's no match localization module for current Corel locale.
 For example, we may create English localization as fallback.
 Rename module `LocalizedStringsEN_Sample` to, let say, `LocalizedStringsEN` for convience, and create "name-string" pairs for inner `Strings` dictionary, in a manner it currently there.
 Key in that dictionary will be a name for your placeholder, where string substitutes, and value will be that string.
-4. It's a convient way to declare a global variable for localizer, but you also may use local variable and pass it between modules of your project, if you against globals.
+4. The convient way is to declare a global variable for localizer, but you also may use local variable and pass it between modules of your project, if you against globals.
 Let's name it `LocalizedStrings` for the following examples.
 5. Substitute strings in your project with your localizer variable with `Item` method: `LocalizedStrings.Item("PlaceholderName")`.
 It's a default method, so it can be omitted: `LocalizedStrings("PlaceholderName")`.
 6. (optionally) Add more locales.
 Create new class module and copy content of your fallback module there.
 Rename it to somewhat convient like `LocalizedStringsRU`, optionally change comment in header to Corel enum for that local and LCID (locale ID), you may also add localizator credits there:
 ```VBA